When you buy a VPS server, you can access it with an IP address. This tutorial will show you how to access the server with a domain name instead.

 You probably already have a record in your zone file editor pointing the domain to some other IP address like this:

 Don’t create a new zone record!
 Modify the existing one instead.
 As you can see with Bluehost, you can click the gear icon on the right-hand side to edit it.
-The “@” is a wildcard that stands in for the domain name itself.
+The “@” is a wildcard for the domain name itself.
 Most hosts support it, and it’s easy to remember.
 Enter the IP address of your new VPS server instead, and save your changes:

 What About the Other DNS A Records?